jon-mil-92/DisplayHotKeys/README.md

 * Windows 10 x64 or Windows 11 x64 operating system.

-* If using multiple displays, then the "**Multiple displays**" setting must be set to "**Extend these displays**" in the Windows "Display" settings menu!
+* If using multiple displays, then the "Multiple displays" setting must be set to "Extend these displays" in the Windows "Display" settings menu!

 ### Installation